y4rg/eggdrop-ollama/README.md

 2. **First Query**: First query after bot start will be slower as model loads into memory

+3. **Context Impact**: Queries with conversation context are slightly slower due to additional context processing

+4. **Clear Context**: Use `!gpt-clear` when switching topics to avoid irrelevant context

-3. **Timeout Setting**: Default 120 seconds handles most queries.
+5. **Timeout Setting**: Default 120 seconds handles most queries.
 Increase if using very large models or complex prompts

-4. **Hardware**: Ollama performance depends on:
+6. **Hardware**: Ollama performance depends on:
    - CPU/GPU available
    - RAM for model loading
    - Network latency over WireGuard